 Recently I started reading a book recommended by friends on the Jodo Shu Buddhist Group email list called Practically Religious: Worldly Benefits and the Common Religion of Japan by Professors Ian Reader and George Tanabe Jr. I’ve read both their books before and liked them for their empirical studies of religion in Japan, and I was eager to see them collaborate for another good book.

 From the beginning, I found this book very interesting.
 The book focuses a lot more on Japanese religion as it is practiced by real people in Japan, and then goes back to show how this is founded in Buddhist and Shinto teachings.
-They work hard to avoid the division between “elite” and “folk” religion (typical of most Western researchers) in order to demonstrate that this division is both false and only true on paper.
+They work hard to avoid the division between “elite” and “folk” religion (typical of most Western researchers) in order to demonstrate that this division is only true on paper.
 It’s a very different approach to researching Japanese religion, and I think the book is pretty compelling, and helps to explain a lot of things I’ve seen and experienced through my wife and when visiting Japan.

 One of the most striking comments I read in the first chapter was this statement, though, regarding the Western approach to learning about Buddhism (emphasis added):

 From its beginnings in the nineteenth century, the Western study of Buddhism in India has had what Gregory Schopen calls a Protestant bias in having to find “true religion” located in scripture.
 So long as Buddhist studies scholars insist that “real Buddhism is textual Buddhism,” then what is written in the texts as ideals must be understood as having taken place in actual practice —and, conversely, any idea or practice that cannot be found in scripture must be rejected as a historical impossibility. (pg.
 3-4)